MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -TaskSequenceName

-Specifies an array of names of task sequences.
+Specify an array of task sequence names to distribute referenced content.

 ```yaml
 Type: String[]